Azure/Azure-Sentinel/Workbooks/README.md

     "provider": "Microsoft" //The provider of the workbook }

-  Here is an example of a JSON of Palo Alto workbook:
+ Here is an example of the JSON of Palo Alto workbook:

-     ```
        {
       "workbookKey": "PaloAltoOverviewWorkbook",
       "logoFileName": "paloalto_logo.svg",